-- · Action with an abnormal cluster service process - With Shut down the OS selected:

-Changes to Reboot the OS.

-- Action in case of an activation/deactivation stall of a group resource - With Stop cluster service and shutdown OS selected:

-Changes to Stop cluster service and reboot OS.

-- Final action with the abnormal activation/deactivation of a group resource - With Stop cluster service and shutdown OS selected:

-Changes to Stop cluster service and reboot OS.

-- · Final action with an abnormal monitor resource - With Stop cluster service and shutdown OS selected:

-Changes to Stop cluster service and reboot OS.
+- · Action with an abnormal cluster service process - With Shut down the OS selected: - Changes to Reboot the OS. - With BMC Power Off selected: - Changes to BMC Power Cycle. - Action in case of an activation/deactivation stall of a group resource - With Stop cluster service and shutdown OS selected: - Changes to Stop cluster service and reboot OS. - With BMC Power Off selected: - Changes to BMC Power Cycle. - Final action with the abnormal activation/deactivation of a group resource - With Stop cluster service and shutdown OS selected: - Changes to Stop cluster service and reboot OS. - With BMC Power Off selected: - Changes to BMC Power Cycle. - · Final action with an abnormal monitor resource - With Stop cluster service and shutdown OS selected: - Changes to Stop cluster service and reboot OS. - With BMC Power Off selected: - Changes to BMC Power Cycle.